bendr/bender/README.md

 where `http://localhost:8910/core/bender.html` is the path to the runtime itself (the location may change depending on where you install Bender), and querystring part of the URL is used to give arguments.
+To run SVG applications, replace the `.html` extension to `.svg`.
 The `app` argument is mandatory as it specifies which application file to run.
-Additional arguments can be passed as follows:
+Additional arguments can be passed as
+follows:

 - `app`: required; path to the app to run;
 - `path`: relative path from the runtime (defaults to `../` since the runtime